Medical questions & health advice by board certified doctors

-"Are vitamin supplements unhealthy?
+"Are vitamin supplements unhealthy?"

 Some studies say vitamin supplements are bad for you.
 Is it OK to take a multiviatamin?
 Calcium si very important to me as I grow older.
 I am 34 going on 35.

 In addition, calcium supplementation is typically not harmful as long as it is done in moderation (one calcium pill per day).
 You may be reading studies that show that taking many multivitamins every day is not good for you, or you may be reading studies which show that taking certain herbal supplements can be harmful.
 It is true that some people take this supplementation too far and get overloaded with vitamins.
 This can be harmful to your health because certain vitamins in high doses can be toxic.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can recommend a vitamin supplement that is most in line with both your current health and your diet.
 This way you can be sure that you are getting enough vitamins and minerals in your diet, without running the risk of getting too much.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.